firefly-iii/firefly-iii/.github/security.md

 ## Security scanning through automated means

 There is some additional guidance for security vulnerabilities or suspected security vulnerabilities that have been found with the full or partial support of AI coding agents, large language models and other code-scanning tools.
-Many of such reports the developer of Firefly III receives are not applicable.
-This takes time away from responding to actual security vulnerabilities or suspected security vulnerabilities.
-If you use automated means to find these in the Firefly III code base, please take care to:
+These reports are often not applicable, not actually a vulnerability, or just plain wrong.
+This takes time away from responding to
+*actual* security vulnerabilities or suspected security vulnerabilities.
+If you use automated means to search for security vulnerabilities in the Firefly III code base, please take care to:

-1. Manually validate the results before you submit a report,
+1. manually validate the results before you submit a report,
 2. explain how the vulnerability can actually be abused by a nefarious third party, and
 3. try to limit the verbosity of your report.